Kleisss1/automatic_imposter_generation/README.md

-Read!
+## How it works (please read!)

-# This is a tool that I made in my spare time.
-I'm not as well versed in python so some GPT assistance was needed.
-If you wish to make any modifications and upload them on your own, please credit this page here, it's all I ask.
+So what is this in particular?
+Well, any TW modders that use TWeak know the pain of having to manually add imposter lines to every single model you add.
+So this automates it, because I can't bring myself to spend a whole day copy pasting.

-The premise is that all .variantmeshdefinition files are XML files, so the script will basically parse the entire file in search of any VARIANT_MESH elements like so:
+The premise is that all **.variantmeshdefinition** files are **XML** files, so the script will basically parse the entire file in search of any **VARIANT_MESH** elements like so:

     def add_imposter_to_vmd(file_path, output_path):
     tree = ET.parse(file_path)
     root = tree.getroot()